|TAX ON RENTAL INCOME|

 If you are a non-resident (ie. you live overseas) and have purchased an investment property in Japan, any rental income arising from property located in Japan will be subject to Japan’s withholding tax.

 Rental income from real estate is reported on your Japanese income tax statement.
-It includes revenue from all types of real estate, such as residential apartments, land and carparks that you are renting out to tenants.
+It includes revenue received from all types of real estate, such as residential apartments, land and carparks that you are renting out to tenants.

 The withholding tax rate on rental income is 20.42%.